 The Assistance Program of the Board of Pensions provides financial assistance to promote the health and wholeness of our plan members.

-Eligibility requirements vary by grant; see the individual grant pages for details.
-Generally, grants are available to ministers, employees, spouses, and surviving spouses participating in the Benefits Plan of the Presbyterian Church (U.S.A.).
+Eligibility requirements vary by type of assistance; see the individual pages below for details.
+Generally, assistance is available to employees, spouses, and surviving spouses participating in the Benefits Plan of the Presbyterian Church (U.S.A.).
 Some assistance programs are designed specifically for ministers.

-Adoption Assistance Grants of $3,000 per child are provided at the completion of an adoption to eligible members to help with a portion of their adoption-related expenses, such as agency and attorney fees.
+Adoption Assistance of $3,000 per child is provided at the completion of an adoption to eligible members to help with a portion of their adoption-related expenses, such as agency and attorney fees.

-Emergency Assistance Grants* are one-time grants that address an emergency or unexpected need facing a minister or employee.
-Groups of ministers and employees affected by natural disasters may also qualify.
-The grant is initiated by a mid council, employer, or multiple bodies of the Church, which typically share in its cost with the Assistance Program.
+Emergency Assistance* is a one-time grant that addresses an emergency or unexpected need facing a member.
+Groups of members affected by natural disasters may also qualify.
+The assistance is initiated by a mid council, employer, or multiple bodies of the Church, which typically share in its cost with the Assistance Program.

-Transition-to-College Assistance Grants help eligible members with children entering college.
-They can receive a grant of up to $1,000 to pay for transitional expenses, such as a computer purchase.
+Transition-to-College Assistance helps eligible members with children entering college.
+They can receive up to $1,000 to pay for transitional expenses, such as a computer purchase.

 Housing Supplements help eligible retirees and surviving spouses with the cost of remaining in their homes or moving to retirement facilities.
 Supplements are ongoing unless financial circumstances change.